 Contributions receivable and other receivables consists of pledge receivables from individuals and corporations.
-Contributions receivable from two donors represented 58% and 64%, respectively, of gross contributions receivable.
-Although the Organization is directly affected by the financial stability of its donors, management does not believe significant credit risk exists at September 30, 2023.
+Contributions receivable from two donors represented 55% and 58% of gross contributions receivable at September 30, 2024 and 2023, respectively.
+Although the Organization is directly affected by the financial stability of its donors, management does not believe significant credit risk exists at September 30, 2024 and 2023.